 Not as versatile as an electronic stud finder.
 Weak attraction to drywall screws.
 Does not find center of stud, only metal fasteners.

 Basic bubble level also included.
 Strong magnetic attraction to stud nails, few false readings.
-Only a simple "S" sweeping motion required.
+Only a simple S sweeping motion required.

 Only detects metal nails, not wooden studs.
 Same effect possible with a strong standard magnet.
 Does not work with thicker plaster walls.

-Whether you're hanging a cabinet, a mirror, or a wide-screen TV, knowing where your wall studs are is vital for getting things fixed securely and safely.
+Whether you're hanging a cabinet, a mirror, or a widescreen TV, knowing where your wall studs are is vital for getting things fixed securely and safely.
 Fortunately, there are a wide range of stud finding gadgets available to help.
 No more hit and miss with a hammer or a knuckle.
 The right tool can find those studs in seconds.

 But which is the right tool?
 Old-school magnetics or modern electronics?
 BestReviews is here to help.
 Our combination of workshop testing, expert consultation, and customer research is focused on helping you make the right buying choice.

 Our findings are completely independent.
 Accepting samples from manufacturers might lead to bias, so we buy everything we test using our own money.
-The stud finders in the matrix above are those we recommend.
+The stud finders in the product list above are those we recommend.
 They cover just about all the possible choices, so they offer performance and value to suit every user.
 If you'd like more detail on how stud finders work, and answers to many of the questions that crop up, please read the following report.